prosdev-org/PRosBSD/readme.md

 ## Contributing

 > [!WARNING]
-> This section is not completed yet.
+> This section is not complete yet.

 > [!IMPORTANT]
 > TODO: